 The editors of The Banner came to have significant influence in the CRC.
 That may have been due to the personalities, stature, and length of service of two editors: Rev. Henry Beets was editor from 1903 until 1928.
 Rev. Beets was highly committed to mission work and was an ecumenist.
 Rev. H.J.
 Kuiper, probably the most influential of all the editors, served as editor from 1928 to 1956.
 He freely stated his views on all issues facing the CRC, and his opinions usually carried the day— he virtually became a “paper pope.”

 - Lester De Koster, 1970 –1980

 - Rev. John Kromminga and Rev. Harvey Smit 1992 –1993

 - Rev. Leonard Vander Zee, interim editor, 2015-2016

 - Shiao Chong, 2016 - present

 In 1970 Calvin College students published The Bananer, a satirical skewering of The Banner.
 Its publication was met with controversy; some were appalled, others highly entertained.

 In 2005 the denomination chose to make the magazine a forum for the whole community (a sort of “kitchen table”), rather than for just the 20,000 or so who subscribed.
 It opted to end subscriptions and instead, using a portion of ministry share, send a copy to every household in the Christian Reformed Church—more than 90,000!
 (The Banner still accepts advertising, and gift subscriptions are still available for interested readers who are not CRC members.)
 Part of that move entailed incorporating a separate magazine from denominational agencies, CRC Source, within the center of The Banner.
-Those pages today are known as “Together Doing More,” and they tell stories of the ministry CRC members participate in together around the world.
+Those pages today are known as "Our Shared Ministry" (previously titled “Together Doing More,” 2012 to 2017; and earlier "Church @ Work"); they tell stories of the ministry CRC members participate in together around the world.